-Learning Outcome Students will be able to Sub-outcomes/skills By achieving this broader outcome, students will demonstrate that they can also Sample Practice Tasks Students can develop/practice the skills needed to achieve this outcome by Use mathematical vocabulary and language to communicate concept of fractions Recognize the relationship between fractions and decimals Reduce fractions Convert between improper fractions and mixed numbers Identify equivalent fractions Evaluate fraction expressions using addition, subtraction, multiplication and division Translate a word problem into a mathematical equation and solve Define and use keywords like fraction, numerator, denominator, mixed numbers, equivalent fractions, whole numbers, long division, greater than, lesser than, equals, simplify Express a number as a product of prime #'s or composite numbers, recognize prime numbers, greatest common factor, simplify Comparison of fractions and long division of whole numbers Group equivalent fractions Calculate perimeter and area of squares and rectangles Determine LCD, LCM Simplify and write equivalent fractions using addition, subtraction, multiplication division, common denominator Use critical thinking in real life math applications Label parts of a fraction - 2/3 (numerator and denominator) Use an image to show a proper fraction and mixed number (e.g. drawing, manipulatives, shapes etc.) Find the odd one (e.g. 1/2, 2/4, 3/6, 8/9) Use common fraction function on a calculator
+Learning Outcome Students will be able to Sub-outcomes/skills By achieving this broader outcome, students will demonstrate that they can also Sample Practice Tasks Students can develop/practice the skills needed to achieve this outcome by Use mathematical vocabulary and language to communicate concept of fractions Recognize the relationship between fractions and decimals Reduce fractions Convert between improper fractions and mixed numbers Identify equivalent fractions Evaluate fraction expressions using addition, subtraction, multiplication and division Translate a word problem into a mathematical equation and solve Label parts of a fraction - 2/3 (numerator and denominator) Use an image to show a proper fraction and mixed number (e.g. drawing, manipulatives, shapes etc.) Find the odd one (e.g. 1/2, 2/4, 3/6, 8/9) Use common fraction function on a calculator division, common denominator Use critical thinking in real life math applications